XueliangHan/xuelianghan.github.com/tool.markdown

   * Linux: (Chinese)[Emacs Markdown](http://linuxtoy.org/archives/emacs-markdown-model.html), [ReText](sourceforge.net/p/retext/home/ReText/)
   * Windows: [MarkdownPad](http://markdownpad.com/)

+####Professional Tools
+* [Moqups](http://moqups.com): Moqups gives users immediate access to all the tools they need to create a functional prototype, mockup or UI concept.

 ####Online tools (Platform independent)
 * For temporary usage.
-* Online Notepad: [notepad.cc](http://notepad.cc/): Light weight notepad.
+* Notepad Online: [Notepad.cc](http://notepad.cc/): Light weight notepad.
-* Online Image Host [imgur](http://imgur.com/): Upload image and get the image URL.
+* Image Online Host [Imgur](http://imgur.com/): Upload image and get the image URL.
-* Online Video Downloader: [KeepVID](http://keepvid.com/) Support almost all online video website and Java is needed for faster fetching the download links.
+* Video Downloader for online video website: [KeepVID](http://keepvid.com/) Support almost all online video website and Java is needed for faster fetching the download links.

+####Online services
+* [About me](https://about.me): Make is easy for people to learn about you and find what you share.
+* [Avatar](https://en.gravatar.com/): Upload your avatar use it on many website.